AdobeDocs/experience-manager-64.de-DE/help/sites-developing/customizing-content-fragment-models.md

 >[!CAUTION]
 >
->Sie dürfen ***keinerlei*** Änderungen im Pfad `/libs` vornehmen.
+>Sie dürfen ***keinerlei*** Änderungen im Pfad `/libs` vornehmen,
 >
->Dies liegt daran, dass der Inhalt von `/libs` wird beim nächsten Upgrade Ihrer Instanz überschrieben (und kann überschrieben werden, wenn Sie einen Hotfix oder ein Feature Pack anwenden).
+>da der Inhalt von `/libs` überschrieben wird, wenn Sie die Instanz das nächste Mal upgraden.
+(Außerdem kann der Inhalt auch durch Anwenden von Hotfixes oder Feature Packs überschrieben werden.)

 <!-- Please uncomment when files are used
 The properties on the right side define a form that is submitted directly into JCR under `/conf`; see the path in the example [Structure of a Model](/help/sites-developing/customizing-content-fragment-models.md#structure-of-a-model).